dukelec/duke-blog/articles/diy-silicone-sex-toy/body.md

 Then add Spheres and Cylinders, and press N to display the Transform panel to precisely set the coordinates and size of the selected object.
 (The unit is not important and can be specified when the final export is made.)

-Moving the position is more likely to be done by using the G shortcut, then entering X Y or Z letters, and then using the keyboard to enter numbers for precise movement.
+Moving the position is more easily done by using the G shortcut, then entering X Y or Z letters, and then using the keyboard to enter numbers for precise movement.
+(When entering X Y Z letters, you can use the Shift key, for example, Shift + Z to select the XY plane.)
+(Similar to the G shortcut, R is to rotate and S is to change the size.)

 <img src="pic1/1.jpg" style="max-width:100%">